hashicorp/consul/README.md

 CoreDNS is DNS server that started as a fork of [Caddy](https://github.com/mholt/caddy/).
 It has the same model: it chains middleware.

+CoreDNS is the successor of [SkyDNS](https://github.com/skynetservices/skydns).
+SkyDNS is a thin layer that exposes services in etcd in the DNS.
+CoreDNS builds on this idea and is a generic DNS server that can talk to multiple backends (etcd, consul, kubernetes, etc.).

 CoreDNS aims to be a fast and flexible DNS server.
 The keyword here is *flexible*, with CoreDNS you are able to do what you want with your DNS data.
 And if not: write a middleware!